Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 Akron Stats and Trends

-- Akron has two wins against the spread in six games this year.
+- Thus far this season Akron has two wins against the spread.

-- The Zips have been underdogs by 19.5 points or more two times this year and have not covered the spread once.

-- Akron has gone over the point total in 50% of its opportunities this year (three times in six games with a set point total).
+- This year, the Zips are winless against the spread when entering a game as an underdog of 19.5 points or more.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.